Surgical Outcomes Program

 Using Mayo Clinic and national data, the Surgical Outcomes Program focuses on four themes before, during and after surgery:

 - Access.
-The socio-economic, demographic, geographical and disease factors associated with access to quality surgical care.
+The Surgical Outcomes Program studies the socio-economic, demographic, geographical and clinical factors associated with access to quality surgical care.

 - Safety.
-Safety during the surgical experience, including emerging technologies.
+Investigations focus on safety during the surgical experience, including emerging technologies.

 - Outcomes.
-Long-term health services utilization, late effects and mortality.
+Outcomes research includes complications, health services utilization, late effects and mortality.

 By providing evidence to improve the safety, efficiency and quality of surgical care, the program aims to influence the surgical patient experience at Mayo and nationwide.